-Is where the garment is made, without the use of basting thread, so properly sewn together using traditional tailoring methods for wear.
+Is where the garment is made, without the use of basting thread.
+It’s sewn together using traditional tailoring methods for wear.
 There are no buttons at this stage, zips or buttons on trousers etc.

 So the finish, is at suggests, the finished product?

-For a cutter, this is a very proud and gratifying moment to see the garment leave the shop with a happy customer.
+For a cutter, with the customer happy, this is a very proud and gratifying moment to see the garment leave the shop.

 So how long does it take – from the customer walking into the shop to picking up the suit to take home?

-If the customer is based in London and can easily get to the shop for a fitting, about 8 weeks otherwise our overseas customers have to wait longer depending on their or our visits.
+If the customer is based in London and can easily get to the shop for a fitting, about eight weeks otherwise our overseas customers have to wait longer depending on their, or our, visits.

 So you go overseas to see customers?

 Yes, we regularly visit North America and Europe.
-Our Overseas page on this website details our next visit.
+Please visit our Overseas page for more details.

-Well thank you for taking through the process.
+Well, thank you for taking us through this fascinating and intricate process.

-A pleasure, really.
-If you or if any readers have any further questions, please get in touch with us at the shop or you can join the conversation on Twitter @Meyer_Mortimer.
+A pleasure.
+If you or any of your readers have any further questions, please get in touch with us at the shop or join the conversation on Twitter.
 We look forward to hearing from you.